 Rain Gardens and Green Street Planters

-Environmental Services will continues to design rain gardens in Irving Park and green street planters on 7th Avenue and San Rafael Street through fall 2021.
+Environmental Services will build in Irving Park and green street planters on 7th Avenue and San Rafael Street.
 The rain gardens will capture excessive stormwater downslope of the nature patch as well as from the basketball and tennis courts.
 The green street planters will capture stormwater that collects and ponds at 7th Avenue and San Rafael during heavy rain.

 We Want to Hear from You